rapPayne/react-redux-labs/README.md

 In the labs, you'll create the client portion from scratch.

 ## Setup requirements
 For the React labs, As long as you have a version of node that is under support, you should be good.
-For React Native labs, you'll also need a bunch of other stuff.
-But as far as we're concerned, if you match the requirements to run a React Native app, you can run these labs.

 ## How to run
 1. [Start the RESTful API server](/server)